-Kelli has funded healthcare for 95 patients in 14 countries.
+Kelli has funded healthcare for 128 patients in 15 countries.

-Wilkes is a student from Haiti.
-He lives with his parents in a neighborhood of Port-au-Prince; he is studying business administration at a local university.
-Wilkes has a cardiac condition called patent ductus arteriosus.
-A hole exists between two of the main blood vessels that connect to the heart; blood leaks through this hole, leaving him weak and short of breath.
-Wilkes will fly to the United States to receive treatment.
-On September 20th, he will undergo cardiac surgery, during which Doctors will use a device attached to the end of catheter to plug the hole so that blood can no longer leak through it..
-Another organization, Baylor Scott and White Heart Hospital, is contributing $15000 to pay for surgery.
-Wilkes's family also needs help to fund the costs of surgery prep.
+Anderson is an 8-year-old student from Haiti.
+He lives with his parents and younger brother in a neighborhood of Port-au-Prince.
+He likes math and science in school, and would like to grow up to be an engineer.
+Anderson has a cardiac condition called atrial septal defect.
+A hole exists between the two upper chambers of his heart.
+Anderson will fly to Dominican Republic to receive treatment.
+On November 26th, he will undergo cardiac surgery, during which surgeons will sew a patch over the hole in his heart so that blood can no longer leak through it.
+Our medical partner, Haiti Cardiac Alliance, is contributing $8,000 to help pay for surgery.
+Anderson's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Wilkes's family overseas.
-Wilkes said, "I am looking forward to having a normal heart and a new chance for my life!"
+It also supports passport obtainment and the social workers from Haiti Cardiac Alliance who will accompany Anderson's family overseas.
+Anderson shared: "I am excited to have this surgery so that I won't have to worry about my heart any longer!"